rra94/ShakeShake2.0/README.md

 * This code has parallel capabilites, use `CUDA_VISIBLE` to add devices
 * Switch optimizers with `--optimizer`.
 Available SGD, ADABOUND, SWA
 * set cutout with `--half_length`
-* added capability for many cutouts with `--nholes'
+* added capability for many cutouts with `--nholes`.
+Set to 0 for no cutout.
 * batch evaluation with `--eval_freq`
 * switch cifar 10 and 100 with `-label 100`
 * set learning rate `--lr` (intial learning rates for SWA, ADABOUND)